 The International Artist Organisation (IAO) releases part two of Streams and Dreams, commissioned to Swedish music industry researcher Daniel Johansson.
 With the support of AEPO-ARTIS and its members, a respondent body of 9,542 artists across Europe was achieved, making this one of the largest artist surveys ever and the first to investigate the effects of the DSM directive.

 The objective of the survey was to map out the reality for artists in relation to the DSM directive, which was set out to strengthen artists’ positions in the economy and, among other things, ensure fair remuneration and transparent information.
 The survey was a joint venture between the IAO and AEPO-ARTIS, representing European Collective Management Organisations (CMOs) for performers, along with CMOs and artist organisations.
-Its clear that with just 5.1% expressing satisfaction with their streaming income, whereas 25.8% remain neutral, and 69.1% are dissatisfied, there is still work to do.
+It’s clear that with just 5.1% expressing satisfaction with their streaming income, whereas 25.8% remain neutral, and 69.1% are dissatisfied, there is still work to do.
 Additionally, 64.7% of signed EU artists report a lack of transparency and detailed information as mandated by the new legislation (Article 19).
 Further statistics from the survey show that 87.6% believe that streaming revenues are not distributed in a fair way (Article 18), with notable variations in perceptions of fairness across EU member states.

 Nacho Garcia Vega, President of IAO: “For us, the results of this survey prove that we need to take the ambition of the DSM directive further with stronger tools.”
 Vice President of IAO, Tore Østby, continues: “The responsibility lies on legislators to be more firm and use this information to secure fair conditions and sustainability.”